opendevelop/opendevelop/README.md

 OpenDevelop is an open-source project published on <a href="http://github.com/sourcelair/opendevelop">GitHub</a>, under the MIT License.
-That means that anyone can contribute to its code and improve it, while it has a commercial-friendly license that allows it to be used and redestributed by companies for commercial purposes.
+That means that anyone can contribute to its code and improve it, while it has a commercial-friendly license that allows it to be used and redistributed by companies for commercial purposes.